GewelsJI/SINet-V2/README.md

 ## 2. :fire: NEWS :fire:

-- [2021/06/05] The [Jittor version of SINet-V2](https://github.com/GewelsJI/SINet-V2/tree/main/jittor) is available right now, please enjoy it.
+- [2021/06/05] :fire: The [Jittor version of SINet-V2](https://github.com/GewelsJI/SINet-V2/tree/main/jittor) is available right now, please enjoy it.
   Many thanks to Yu-Cheng Chou for the excellent conversion from pytorch framework)
-- [2021/06/01] Our TPAMI-2021 paper is early access to [IEEE Xplore](https://ieeexplore.ieee.org/document/9444794).
+- [2021/06/01] :fire: Our TPAMI-2021 paper is early access to [IEEE Xplore](https://ieeexplore.ieee.org/document/9444794).
 - [2021/05/16] [Jittor](https://cg.cs.tsinghua.edu.cn/jittor/) code will come soon ...
 - [2021/05/01] Updating the download link of training/testing dataset in our experiments.
 - [2021/04/20] The release of inference map on the [2021-CVPR-NC4K](https://github.com/JingZhang617/COD-Rank-Localize-and-Segment) test dataset, which can be downloaded from the [Google Drive](https://drive.google.com/file/d/1ux2-eDSaAu0EcEV-s04s5u-H27W5siFx/view?usp=sharing).